A method to derive material-specific spin-bath model descriptions of materials displaying prevalent spin physics: Introduction

 We present a method for the derivation of the effective Hamiltonian description for the relevant spin degrees of freedom of an actual material embedded in an environment of fermions.
 The first part of the method entails the identification of potential relevant orbital spin degrees of freedom.
 We propose a new metric for the classification of orbital spin degrees of freedom and present a systematic way to determine the orbital basis that contains the best realizations of these spins, see also ~\cite{Shirazi2024}.
-Given the presence of relevant spins, we proceed with the second part of the method, a Schrieffer-Wolff transformation procedure~\cite{Schr1966, Fold1950} aimed at decoupling the subspace of the Hilbert space containing these spin degrees of freedom from the remaining high-energy subspaces.
+Given the presence of relevant spins, we proceed with the second part of the method, a Schrieffer-Wolff transformation procedure~\cite{Schr1966, Fold1950} aimed at decoupling the subspace of the Hilbert space containing these spin degrees of freedom from the remaining high-energy subspaces containing the charge degrees of freedom.
 Many different Schrieffer-Wolff and related unitary transformation schemes have been proposed, comprising perturbative~\cite{Schr1966, Brav2011, Landi2024}, variational~\cite{Wurt2019}, and continuous~\cite{Wegn1994, Krul2012, Schm2022} variants.
 So far, the application of these methods has been limited to concise model Hamiltonians.
-We present an extended version of the perturbative Schrieffer-Wolff transformation that can be applied to generic Hamiltonian descriptions of materials, given the presence of relevant low-energy spin physics in the material.
-We demonstrate the accuracy of the effective spin-bath model Hamiltonians resulting from our Schrieffer-Wolff transformation for the description of the low-energy physics both for model Hamiltonians with established results~\cite{Schr1966, MacD1988} as well as an actual material.
-We further discuss the extent to which the quality of the effective spin-bath model Hamiltonian derived with our proposed method can be predicted.
+We present an extended version of the perturbative single step Schrieffer-Wolff transformation that can be applied to generic Hamiltonian descriptions of materials, given the presence of relevant low-energy spin physics in the material.
+By restricting ourselves to spin-like orbitals that have by definition no or only small charge fluctuations we ensure that a perturbative treatment of the charge fluctuations is justified.
+This is also a main difference to canonical transformation approaches \cite{White:2002} where on tries achieve a canonical diagonalization.
+We restrict our canonical transformation to a perturbative regime where the application does not create large higher order terms.

+We demonstrate the accuracy of the effective spin-bath model Hamiltonians, where the spin-like orbitals are treated as spins coupled to a fermionic bath, resulting from our Schrieffer-Wolff transformation for the description of the low-energy physics both for simple model Hamiltonians with established results~\cite{Schr1966, MacD1988} as well as actual materials.
+We further discuss the extent to which the quality of the effective model Hamiltonian for the spins coupled to the fermionic environment derived with the proposed method can be anticipated.